 The benefit of keeping it short is your name will be easier to remember or if you’re at a conference or seminar, it won’t take long for someone to write it down as they frantically scribble notes on your presentation – see what I mean?

 If you’ve never used Twitter before, your username will also appear with the “@” symbol in front of your name.
 If you are mentioning another account or they mention you, the “@” symbol must always be used.
 If you are considering using additional characters as well as text, you may use the underscore, upper and lower characters and numbers.

 What the first thing that comes to mind when you see numbers after an email address or social media nickname?
 Spam, by any chance?
 Yeah, me too!

 Don’t do it….

-People are already scared to death by trojans, malware and the dreaded spam.
+People are already scared to death of trojans, malware and the dreaded spam.
 Don’t encourage their distrust by using numbers in your username.
 I’ve seen this a million times on Twitter and businesses that use them wonder why they aren’t getting any likes, retweets or engagement from the community.

-Are there any other points you think I may have missed.
+Are there any other points you think I may have missed?
 I would really love to hear your thoughts.
 Go ahead and leave a comment below.